verchalent/MaryAndFriends/README.md

-# AI Agent Collection Deployment
+# Multi-Agent Chat Deployment System

-A framework for deploying multiple AI agents using the Mary2Ish template, with Docker containerization, Traefik reverse proxy, and automated configuration management.
+A template and deployment mechanism for running multiple customizable chat agents with flexible LLM backends, configurable web interfaces, and Docker containerization.

 ## Project Overview

-This project provides a standardized deployment framework for creating and managing multiple AI agents, each running in isolated Docker containers.
-All agents are based on the Mary2Ish template but can be customized through external configuration files.

-The project is still a work in progress.
-Agent config and deployed, but Treafik is not implimented yet.
+This project provides a simple template and automation system for deploying multiple chat agents, each with their own web interface and configuration.
+The focus is on operational deployment rather than building an agent framework - it's designed to make it easy to spin up and manage multiple chat instances with different personalities, models, and configurations.

+The project is currently functional for basic multi-agent deployment, with several advanced features planned:

+**Current Status:**

+- ✅ Template/mechanism to deploy multiple chat agents
+- ✅ LLM flexibility (local and hosted models)
+- ✅ Simple/configurable web front end per-agent
+- ✅ Dockerized deployment
+- 🚧 SSO capability (planned)
+- 🚧 Reverse proxy capability (planned)
+- 🚧 Memory/persistence (planned)

-**This project makes use of AI coding assistants** it is as much a learning exercize for using various tools as it is for
+**This project makes use of AI coding assistants** - it serves as both a practical deployment tool and an ongoing learning exercise for me using various development tools and patterns.

 ### Key Features

-- **Multi-Agent Deployment**: Deploy multiple AI agents simultaneously
+- **Multi-Chat Deployment**: Deploy multiple chat agents with unique configurations
+- **LLM Flexibility**: Support for various AI providers (Anthropic, OpenAI, local Ollama)
-- **Template-Based**: All agents use the Mary2Ish framework as a foundation
+- **Template-Based**: All agents use the Mary2Ish chat template as a foundation
 - **Configuration-Driven**: Customize each agent through external config files
 - **Automated Setup**: Script automatically creates configurations and Docker setup
-- **Containerized**: Each agent runs in its own Docker container
+- **Containerized**: Each agent runs in its own Docker container with unique ports
-- **Private Network**: All agents communicate on a dedicated Docker network
-- **Reverse Proxy**: Traefik handles routing and load balancing
+- **Web Interface**: Simple, configurable chat interface per agent
-- **Easy Replication**: Simple process for creating new agents
+- **Easy Replication**: Simple process for creating new chat instances

 ## Quick Start